beadeoliveira/beadeoliveira.github.io/README.md

 ## About me

-I am an undergraduate student and [A.B.
+I am a senior and [A.B.
 Duke Scholar](https://ousf.duke.edu/merit-scholarships/ab-duke-scholars-program/) at Duke University pursuing a double major in Computational Economics and German.
 I am passionate about the possibilities of software and computer science in revolutionizing the world we live in.

 **Coding Languages:** C, Python, Java, FastAPI, PostgresSQL, React, TensorFlow, R Studio, HTML/CSS, STATA, MatLab
 <br>**Languages:** English (F), Portuguese (F), Spanish (F), German (Professionally Proficient)